wp-plugins/bepro-listings/readme.txt

 Integration with other plugins in our suite is always free and integrated into the core of our plugins.
 For example, activating payment features for BePro Listings requires that you have BePro Cart installed.
 The notification features are similar, requiring BePro Email to be installed.
 This separation allows us to develop multiple products with extensive payment and notification features.
 Most importantly, this architecture provides a central and familiar interface for you to manage these features.

 == Changelog ==

+= 2.2.0002 (Aug 15th, 2015) =

+* Tweak how plugin features are loaded
+* reduce errors and warnings
+* Remove slashes from content when displayed on detail pages.
+Slashes prevent sql injection
+* Improve how address is formatted for frontend display
+* Improvements to localization
+* Introduction of POT file

 = 2.2.0001 (Aug 5th, 2015) =